Maxew42/maxew42.github.io/_posts/2022-02-08-Deep-Learning-Local-Minimum-en.md

 # Très courte histoire du Deep Learning

 Familiar or not with IT news, you have certainly heard of Deep Learning, a branch of Machine Learning focusing on the study of Artificial Neural Networks (ANNs).
 It concentrates a phenomenal amount of research.
 Nearly 16,000 articles containing the keyword were published in 2022 on [arXiv.org](https://arxiv.org/), a figure in sharp increase every year.
-This enthusiasm, which is far from being confined to the laboratories, is justified by impressive results in various applications: computer vision, natural language processing, speech recognition, etc. The hopes resting on this relatively young field are therefore immense which naturally leads to sometimes overly enthusiastic, even dubious promises.
+This enthusiasm, which is far from being confined to the laboratories, is justified by impressive results in various applications: computer vision, natural language processing, speech recognition, etc. The hopes resting on this relatively young field are therefore immense, which naturally leads to sometimes overly enthusiastic, even dubious promises.
 {: .text-justify}

+Indeed, the spectacular responses of chatGPT and the wonderful images of Dall-E, MidJourney, and other generative networks hide the difficulties encountered today by research in Deep Learning.
+ChatGPT writes poetry but fails to calculate a simple GCD or to perform an addition (even though it performs several billion to give you this incorrect answer).
+Its absence of "common sense" causes it to state with the greatest confidence nonsensical facts.
+Such examples, often quite comical, abound on social networks and this lack of robustness observation extends to the entire field.
+Give a guitar to a monkey, it will be recognized as a human being by a [state-of-the-art model](https://arxiv.org/pdf/1711.04451.pdf), see Figure 1.

 En effet, les réponses spectaculaires de chatGPT et les merveilleuses images des Dall-E, MidJourney, et autres réseaux génératifs cachent les difficultés que rencontrent aujourd'hui la recherche en Deep Learning.
 ChatGPT écrit de la poésie mais ne parvient pas à calculer un simple PGCD ou à réaliser une addition (alors même qu'il en effectue plusieurs milliards pour vous donner cette réponse incorrecte).
 Son absence de "bon sens" lui fait énoncer avec la plus grande confiance des faits insensés.
 De tels exemples, souvent assez comiques, pullulent sur les réseaux sociaux et ce constat de manque de robustesse s'étend à l'ensemble du domaine.
 Donnez une guitare à singe, il sera reconnu comme un être humain par un [modèle state of the art](https://arxiv.org/pdf/1711.04451.pdf), cf. Figure 1.